-Definition: Hypnosis or hypnotherapy is defined to guided uses of relaxation, intense concentration, and attention to achieve a trance.
+Definition: Hypnosis or hypnotherapy is guided uses of relaxation, intense concentration, and attention to achieve a trance.

-Hypnotherapy is generally considered as an aid for psychotherapy (counseling or therapy), because the hypnotic state allows people to explore feelings that they might have hidden from their conscious minds.
+Hypnotherapy is generally considered an aid for psychotherapy (counseling or therapy) because the hypnotic state allows people to explore feelings that they might have hidden from their conscious minds.

 In addition, hypnosis allows people to perceive an awareness of pain.